Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: METHOD

 \subsubsection{SOAP Descriptors}

 The information of nuclear degrees of freedom is represented in the first and second groups of input features.
-The smooth overlap of atomic orbitals (SOAP) descriptor\cite{SOAP.PhysRevB.87.184115,HIMANEN2020106949}, which provides an elegant way for translation, rotation and permutation invariance of atoms, was employed in this work.
-The basic idea of the SOAP descriptor is to define the atomic density of the space using the Gaussian function, and then to expand it using a set of basis functions.
-On one hand, the density of an element with nuclear charge $Z$ is
+The smooth overlap of atomic orbitals (SOAP) descriptor\cite{SOAP.PhysRevB.87.184115,HIMANEN2020106949}, which provides an elegant way for translation, rotation and permutation invariance of atoms, was employed in this work. { The basic idea of the SOAP descriptor is to define the atomic density of the space with Gaussian functions.
+The density of an element with nuclear charge $Z$ is